Kopamed/Kopamed/README.md

 - **NestJS** - from February 2025: Opiniated frameworks make for maintainable team projects.
 - **NGINX** - from March 2025: Hosting servers and frontend on my own machines 🫡
 - **ffmpeg** - in depth from May 2025: Never realised before how delicate videos are
+- **WebSockets** - from May 2025: I don't know how I managed to avoid them for 8 years

 I've also worked with a load of other languages, frameworks and libraries... so many that I can't remember half of them.
 I have forgotten them because I couldn't find any ongoing applications for them.